Ivan-Kalatchev/QuadraSkill/README.md

 # QuadraSkill
-A multiplayer game for quadratic equations
+A multiplayer game for quadratic equations.